-- 1.1 Sets, Relations, Equivalence relations, Equivalence classes and partitions of a set - 1.2 Functions, Basic terminology, Types of Functions, Invertibility and Inverse of a Function, Composition of Functions (Excluding theorems only examples). - 1.3 One-to-one correspondence and the cardinality of a set.
-Countable and Uncountable sets,
+- 1.1 Sets, Relations, Equivalence relations, Equivalence classes and partitions of a set - 1.2 Functions, Basic terminology, Types of Functions, Invertibility and Inverse of a Function, One-one and onto function.

 Reference Book 2 - [page no. 1 -114)

 Unit2: Divisibility Theory in the Integers